 If you are not sure whether you have a question or want to discuss something, feel free to use the Comments and Discussions resources.

-Mailing Lists (most active, also get commit notifications)
+Mailing Lists (previous collaboration resources, somewhat active, also get commit notifications)

 LinkedIn Group (less active, larger audience, more general topics)